-Rosenfeld Injury Lawyers LLC represents people with Maritime injuries suffered in accidents that occur on open waters and other types of professional negligence.
-Our law firm has collected a series of Jones Act accident FAQs related to the medical and legal aspects of an accident involving injured seaman, offshore workers, and other maritime workers.
+Rosenfeld Injury Lawyers LLC represents people with maritime injuries suffered in accidents that occur on open waters and other types of professional negligence.
+Our personal injury law firm has collected a series of Jones Act accident FAQs related to the medical and legal aspects of an accident involving injured seaman, offshore workers, and other maritime workers.
 Should you have additional questions, we invite you to contact our office for a free review of your legal rights.

 Jones Act Frequently Asked Questions

 The job duties of maritime employees can be extremely hazardous when performing tasks on or near water.
 The Jones Act protects the rights of sailors, offshore workers and maritime workers involved in a severe maritime accident.
 By law, the employer is legally required to make "maintenance and cure" payments to the injured employee to relieve the financial burdens of their healing process or to adapt to life-altering changes involving job-related temporary or permanent disabilities.

 The maritime accident attorneys at Rosenfeld Injury Lawyers LLC have compiled a comprehensive list of the most frequently asked questions involving maritime personal injury cases and Jones Act accident lawsuits and posted the answers below.
 Many families use this information to determine how to take legal action for justice and to obtain the financial compensation they deserve for their injuries and damages.
 If you have questions about your specific situation, we welcome the opportunity to discuss your case with you in person.
 Call us any time at (888) 424-5757.

 What Protections do Maritime Workers Have if They are Injured on the Job?